naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 Suppose that we want to predict a numerical outcome Y based on a set of n dependent $X_1,\dots, X_n$, and that we suspect $Y$ to be gamma distributed with mean mu: a common way to approach this regression problem would be to set up a generalized linear model (GLM) around the equation

-$$\log(\mu) = g(\mu) = \beta X$$
+$$g(\mu) = \log(\mu) = \beta X$$

 where $\beta = (\beta_1,\dots,\beta_n)$ is a vector of regression parameters to be determined.
 We can determine the betas by maximizing likelihood.

-This approach cannot be translated directly to decision trees, which describe the outcome $Y$ in term of piecewise constant functions rather than polynomials.
-But it is possible to introduce the likelihood in the computation via the loss function.
+This approach cannot be translated directly to decision trees, which describe the outcome $Y$ in terms of piecewise constant functions rather than polynomials.
+However, it is possible to introduce the likelihood in the computation via the loss function.

 The learning process of a machine learning algorithm is guided by minimizing a loss function.
-Given a vector of true values $Y$ and of model outcomes $\hat Y$ we can for example ask for the $\hat Y$ that minimizes the squared error $(\hat Y - Y)^2$ or the squared log error $\log\left(\frac{\hat Y +1}{Y + 1}\right)$.
+Given a vector of true values $Y$ and of model outcomes $\hat Y$ we can, for instance, ask for the $\hat Y$ that minimizes the squared error $(\hat Y - Y)^2$ or the squared log error $\log\left(\frac{\hat Y +1}{Y + 1}\right)$.
 One typical issue of the squared error is that it is driven by large outcomes - a small percentual error in predicting a large value, possibly due to noise, has a great impact on the squared error.
 This effect is tamed by the squared log error.
 So we can choose different loss functions to target different peculiarities in the data and guide the learning process of the algorithm.

 Loss functions are in principle fully customizable, but xgboost already provides a wide selection, including the negative of the log likelihood to logistic, gamma and tweedie distributions with the $\log$ link function.
-Minimizing the negative of the likelihood obviously maximizes the likelihood; this is however not achieved (as in GLMs) by finding the optimal betas, but by finding the best splits for each decision tree.
+Minimizing the negative of the likelihood obviously maximizes the likelihood; this is, however, not achieved by finding the optimal betas (as in GLMs), but by finding the best splits for each decision tree.

 In practice, for a Gamma distribution with mean $\mu$ and shape parameter $k$ we have the density function
 $$